hashicorp/terraform-provider-azurerm/website/docs/r/aml_file_system.html.markdown

 * `subnet_id` - (Required) The resource ID of the Subnet that is used for managing the AML file system and for client-facing operations.
 This subnet should have at least a /24 subnet mask within the VNET's address space.
 Changing this forces a new resource to be created.

-* `zones` - (Required) The availability zones for the AML File System.
+* `zones` - (Required) A list of availability zones for the AML File System.
 Changing this forces a new resource to be created.

 * `hsm_setting` - (Optional) A `hsm_setting` block as defined below.
 Changing this forces a new resource to be created.